sinemnagod/parkinson_web_app/README.md

 ### Step 4 — Open the frontend

-Open `frontend/index.html` in your browser using a local server such as VS Code Live Server, or navigate to it directly.
+Open `frontend/index.html` using VS Code Live Server, or any local HTTP server.

-> **Note:** The frontend must be served over HTTP (not opened as a file) for camera access to work properly in Chrome.
+> **Note:** The frontend must be served over HTTP (not opened as a raw file) for camera access to work in Chrome.

 ---